Campus Kitchen Pivots Operations From Hot Meals to Food Pantry to Help Increasing Numbers of Food Insecure Due to COVID-19 Pandemic

 The Campus Kitchen at Kent State University, a student-run organization that reclaims food to feed the needy in the Kent area, has had to swiftly switch gears from operating a hot food kitchen to an expanded food pantry.

-The organization, which describes itself as “a student-powered response to hunger,” began in 2011 by a group of Kent State students after they participated in an Alternative Spring Break and learned about food waste and food insecurity.
+The organization, which describes itself as “a student-powered response to hunger,” was started in 2011 by a group of Kent State students after they participated in an Alternative Spring Break and learned about food waste and food insecurity.
 Nine years later, the Campus Kitchen is operated by volunteers that include Kent State students, faculty and staff, and members of the Kent community.
-Volunteers repurpose food that would otherwise go to waste from local farmers and grocers and use it to prepare hot meals and grocery bags for distribution from its food pantry.
+Volunteers repurpose food that would otherwise go to waste from local farmers and grocers and use it to prepare hot meals and grocery bags for distribution from the food pantry.

 In June, Campus Kitchen received a $2,000 grant from the Portage Foundation's COVID-19 Rapid Response Fund to assist with food insecurity in the local community in the wake of the pandemic.
-Specifically, the money will support Campus Kitchen's partnership with Kentway Apartments, a low-income housing facility in Kent for seniors.
+Specifically, the money will support Campus Kitchen's partnership with Kentway Apartments, a low-income housing facility in Kent for senior citizens.

-Amanda Woodyard, director of Community Engaged Learning at Kent State who oversees the Campus Kitchen, said the pandemic has changed the way the service operates.
+Amanda Woodyard, director of Community Engaged Learning at Kent State, who oversees the Campus Kitchen, said the pandemic has changed the way the service operates.

 “Luckily we’ve been able to continue recovering food four times a week from our main community partner – Trader Joe’s in Woodmere, Ohio,” she said.
 Trader Joe’s donates food that can’t be sold because it is too close to its “sell by” date.
 Donated items include meats, eggs, bread, fresh fruits and vegetables.